 Interaction between testosterone and ventral skin tissue in S. undulatus and S. virgatus.
-Our working model is one where AR+ cells (shown as keratinocytes for ease of visualization, but melanophores are equally likely as the target cell) produce proopiomelanocortin (POMC) in response to testosterone, inducing melanin synthesis through α-melanocyte stimulating hormone (α-MSH) interacting with the melanocortin-1 receptor (not shown) on melanophores.
+Our working model is one where AR+ cells (shown here as AR+ melanophores) produce proopiomelanocortin (POMC) in response to testosterone, inducing melanin synthesis through α-melanocyte stimulating hormone (α-MSH) interacting with the melanocortin-1 receptor on melanophore surfaces.

-CONTRIBUTION OF THE ANDROGEN RECEPTOR Working with Matt Milnes at Georgia College, I am quantifying the distribution and abundance of androgen receptor (AR) in the dermis of these two species to test if loss of melanin-related gene expression can be partially explained by evolution of where and how many AR+ nuclei exist among cell types.
+CONTRIBUTION OF THE ANDROGEN RECEPTOR Working with Matt Milnes at Georgia College, I am examining the distribution and abundance of androgen receptor (AR) in the dermis of these two species to test if loss of melanin-related gene expression can be partially explained by evolution of AR+ cell types.

 Reaction norms of sprint speed, abdominal hue, and throat hue in male prairie lizards.